awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

 1. Run the git remote set\-url \-\-add \-\-push origin *git\-repository\-name* command where *git\-repository\-name* is the URL and name of the Git repository where you want to host your code\.
 This changes the push destination of `origin` to that Git repository\.
 **Note**
-git remote set\-url \-\-add \-\-push overrides the default URL for pushes, so you will have to run this command twice, as demonstrated in later steps\.
+git remote set\-url \-\-add \-\-push overrides the default URL for pushes, so you must run this command twice, as demonstrated in later steps\.

    For example, the following command changes the push of origin to *some\-URL*/MyDestinationRepo: